fwip/mtg_pronouns/reworded_cards.md

 **Sorcery**

-The controller of target artifact sacrifices it, then reveals cards from the top of their library until they reveals an artifact card.
-They puts that card onto the battlefield, then shuffles all other cards revealed this way into their library.
+The controller of target artifact sacrifices it, then reveals cards from the top of their library until they reveal an artifact card.
+That player puts that card onto the battlefield, then shuffles all other cards revealed this way into their library.

 Shapeshifter's Marrow 2UU
 ---------------

 **Enchantment**

-At the beginning of each opponent's upkeep, they reveals the top card of their library.
+At the beginning of each opponent's upkeep, that player reveals the top card of their library.
 If it's a creature card, the player puts the card into their graveyard and Shapeshifter's Marrow becomes a copy of that card.
 (If it does, it loses this ability.)

 Shared Fate 4U
 ---------------

 **Enchantment**

-If a player would draw a card, they exiles the top card of an opponent's library face down instead.
+If a player would draw a card, that player exiles the top card of an opponent's library face down instead.

 Each player may look at and play cards they exiled with Shared Fate.